Center for Explosive Ordnance Disposal & Diving

 The United States Navy Center for Explosive Ordnance Disposal and Diving (CENEODDIVE) is one of the eleven learning centers responsible for training explosive ordnance disposal technicians and divers in the United States.
-CENEODDIVE is stationed on Naval Support Activity Panama City (NAS Panama City) in Florida and forms a part of the Naval Education and Training Command.
+CENEODDIVE is stationed on Naval Support Activity Panama City (NSA PC) in Florida and forms a part of the Naval Education and Training Command.
 With the exception of the Great Lakes learning site, CENEODDIVE is the only inter-service learning center.

 Naval Diving and Salvage Training Center (NDSTC)

 The Naval Diving and Salvage Training Center (NDSTC) located at NSA Panama City is the largest diving facility in the world and trains military divers from all services.
 It trains more than 1200 students each year in 23 different courses.
-Students include candidates for submarine SCUBA, U.S. Navy Deep Sea Divers, Seabee Underwater Construction Divers, Joint Service Diving Officers, Explosive Ordnance Disposal (EOD) Technicians and Officers, Diving Medical Technicians, Diving Medical Officers, U.S. Army Engineer Divers, U.S. Marine Corps Combatant Divers, U.S. Coast Guard Divers, and U.S. Air Force Pararescue Operators and Combat Controllers.
+Students include candidates for submarine SCUBA, U.S. Navy Deep Sea Divers, Seabee Underwater Construction Divers, Joint Service Diving Officers, Explosive Ordnance Disposal (EOD) Technicians and Officers, Diving Medical Technicians, Diving Medical Officers, U.S. Army Engineer Divers, U.S. Marine Corps combatant divers, U.S. Coast Guard Divers, and U.S. Air Force Pararescue Operators and Combat Controllers.
 A limited number of U.S. law enforcement, U.S. government agencies, and students from allied and coalition nations also train at NDSTC.

 NDSTC houses 23 certified diver life support systems, which include 6 hyperbaric recompression chambers, 2 diving simulation facilities capable to 300 ft, an aquatics training facility which is the second-largest pool in the U.S., a submarine lock-out trunk and two 133 ft Yard Diving Tenders (YDT) for open ocean diving support (with recompression chambers and mixed gas diving capabilities).